bbbiyeba/ship-keep-cruise-booking/README.md

 ## 👤 Author

-[Bryce B] - Dell ISG Software Engineering Internship Candidate
+[Bryce Biyeba]

 ## 📄 License

-This project was created as part of a take-home technical assessment.
+This project was created as part of a showcase.
 All code is original work by the author.
-The fictional scenario and requirements were provided by the assessment.
+The fictional scenario and requirements were provided for the necessary criteria.

 ---